awsdocs/amazon-cloudfront-developer-guide/doc_source/GeneratingCustomErrorResponses.md

 1. Choose the **Error Pages** tab, then choose **Create Custom Error Response**\.

 1. Enter the applicable values\.
-For more information, see [Custom Error Pages and Error Caching](distribution-web-values-specify.md#DownloadDistValuesErrorPages) in *Values That You Specify When You Create or Update a Distribution*\.
+For more information, see [Custom error pages and error caching](distribution-web-values-specify.md#DownloadDistValuesErrorPages) in *Values That You Specify When You Create or Update a Distribution*\.

 1. After entering the desired values, choose **Create**\.